Benchmarking LLM Privacy Recognition for Social Robot Decision Making: User Evaluation

 \subsection{Measures}

-This study utilizes the POS \cite{baruh2014more} as well as a set of 15 items developed by the research team regarding preferred robot responses.
+This study utilizes the POS \cite{baruh2014more} as well as a set of 15 items developed by the research team focusing on preferred robot responses.
 The POS is composed of 16 items rated on a five-point Likert scale, which aggregate to four subscales (\textit{i.e.}, Subscale 1: Privacy as a right, Subscale 2: Concern about own informational privacy, Subscale 3: Other-contingent privacy, and Subscale 4: Concern about privacy of others).
-These subscales allow us to understand participants' privacy predispositions as they relate to preferred robot behaviors and agreement with LLM responses.
+These subscales allow us to understand participants' privacy predispositions as they relate to preferred robot behaviors.

-The additional 15 items we include are based on our previous study on preferred robot responses (see Section \ref{sec:dev_pri_scen}).
-We first adapted our robot-response codes and added any additional robot responses that were not provided by participants during our online study (\textit{e.g.}, redirecting sensors or leaving a room when sensitive data is identified) and removed those that were not relevant.
+The additional 15 items we included for each scenario are based on our preliminary study on preferred robot responses (see Section \ref{sec:dev_pri_scen}).
+We first adapted our robot-response codes and added additional robot responses that were not provided by participants during our online study (\textit{e.g.}, redirecting sensors or leaving a room when sensitive data is identified).
+We also removed codes that were not relevant (\textit{e.g.}, “Discomfort with robot” was a common sentiment, but not a valid robot behavior).
 We next utilized these responses as the answers for a set of binary and categorical questions.
-The binary items included both \textit{privacy-enhancing} and n\textit{non-interfering} or \textit{non-restrictive} robot responses (\textit{e.g.}, \textit{tell you that data has been collected} or \textit{do not tell you that data has been collected}).
-All categorical items include an ordinal spectrum of responses (\textit{e.g.}, \textit{delete data immediately}, \textit{save data only temporarily and delete after a predefined period}, and \textit{save data indefinitely}).
+The binary items included both \textit{privacy-enhancing} and \textit{non-interfering} or \textit{non-restrictive} robot responses (\textit{e.g.}, \textit{tell you that data has been collected} or \textit{do not tell you that data has been collected}).
+All categorical items included an ordinal spectrum of responses (\textit{e.g.}, \textit{delete data immediately}, \textit{save data only temporarily and delete after a predefined period}, and \textit{save data indefinitely}).
 One additional question asked participants to rate their privacy concerns with a given scenario on a scale from one to ten.
-A full listing of these questions can be found in the Appendix~\ref{app:survey_items}.
+We further performed a regression analysis on how participants' POS scores relate to their 15 additional scenario-based questions: one about scenario sensitivity and 14 about preferred robot responses (referred to as outcome variables in Figure \ref{fig: regression_analysis}).